CLIMANATRES

 We Introduce you Interreg Danube project CLIMANATRES, a collaborative initiative aimed to ensure more efficient adaptation to the negative impacts of climate change on habitat types including EU priority types in the ecological corridor of the middle and lower Danube.

-Our main goal is to ensure more efficient adaptation to the negative impacts of climate change on habitat types including EU priority types in the ecological corridor of the middle and lower Danube.
-To achieve this goal we aim at improving and applying existing potential habitat distribution models that reflect climate conditions.
+To achieve this goal, we aim at improving and applying existing potential habitat distribution models that reflect climate conditions.
 The ultimate aim of the project is to contribute to the national Nature Restoration Plans and management of protected areas and ecological corridors.
+Consequently, we focus on the well-represented and plausible confined lowland and low mountain areas for which we also have long developed and reliable modelling methodology to serve the needs of nature restoration planning.

 Who are we?